RedMadRobot/gradle-infrastructure/README.md

 > [!WARNING]
 > This feature is deprecated and is disabled by default since v0.19
-> Currently you can enable this behavior, though this option may be deleted at some point.
+> Currently, you can enable this behavior, though this option may be deleted at some point.

 Infrastructure plugins can automatically add required repositories: